omgnetwork/plasma-contracts/plasma_framework/docs/design/payment-game-implementation-v1.md

 1. Delete the exit data of the standard exit

 ### Process Standard Exit:
-1. Checks the standard exit is valid or not
+1. Checks the standard exit is valid or not.
+If not valid, omit to process the exit
 1. Checks the output is withdrawable or not
 1. Flags the output as finalized
 1. Delete the SE data